AlonsoLi/General-Insurance-Actuarial-Reporting-System/README.md

-# General-Insurance-Reporting-System
+# General-Insurance-Actuarial-Reporting-System
-A base structure for GI reporting, with Python + SQL + Power BI
+A base structure for GI reporting, with Python + SQL + Power BI, applicable for both IFRS17 and solvency.

 There are four key steps in GI reporting work:
 1. Collect data